arcusmaximus/YTSubConverter/README.md

 * Open the menu Tools → Options.
   * On the “HTTPS” tab, enable “Capture HTTPS CONNECTs” as well as “Decrypt HTTPS traffic.”
   * Allow the program to install the security certificate.
 (Note: if you're using Firefox, some [additional steps](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/FirefoxHTTPS) are needed)
-  * Change the dropdown that says “...from all processes” to “...from browsers only.”
   * Click OK.
 * In the toolbar, change “Keep: All sessions” to “Keep: 100 sessions.”
 (This is to keep the request log from growing too much if you leave the program open for a long time)
 * Switch to the “AutoResponder” tab in the right hand panel.